Correlation Between Bank of Montreal and ProShares Short

 Returns

-Pair Trading with Bank Of Montreal and ProShares Short
+Pair Trading with Bank of Montreal and ProShares Short

-The main advantage of trading using opposite Bank Of Montreal and ProShares Short positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Bank Of Montreal position performs unexpectedly, ProShares Short can make up some of the losses.
+The main advantage of trading using opposite Bank of Montreal and ProShares Short positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Bank of Montreal position performs unexpectedly, ProShares Short can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in ProShares Short will offset losses from the drop in ProShares Short's long position.

-The idea behind Bank Of Montreal and ProShares Short Real pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
+The idea behind Bank of Montreal and ProShares Short Real pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.

 Check out your portfolio center.

 Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Portfolio Analyzer module to portfolio analysis module that provides access to portfolio diagnostics and optimization engine.
+You can also try the Watchlist Optimization module to optimize watchlists to build efficient portfolios or rebalance existing positions based on the mean-variance optimization algorithm.

 Other Complementary Tools